flant/nginx-http-rdns/README.md

 ## Warning on named locations

-During request handling pipeline restart, the location is determined for URI.
-If rDNS is enabled at the http or server level, performing redirection from some location to a named location may invoke a loop.
+Making rDNS requests in named locations isn't supported and may invoke a loop.
 For example:

     server {
-        rdns_deny somedomain;
         rdns on;

         location / {